-Six scientific findings show how capable, aware, and sensitive your amazing newborn is.
+Six scientific findings show how capable, aware, and sensitive your newborn is.

-In the new parent haze, it is easy to under-estimate or even miss the things newborns can already do.
+In the new parent haze, it's easy to under-estimate or even miss the things newborns can already do.

 Here are 6 scientific findings that show just how capable and aware, sensitive, and ready to connect and learn newborns are.
 Consider them as you get ready to meet your baby or watch your tiny newborn.*

 1).
 Babies develop the ability to hear sounds during the second trimester of pregnancy.
 In the third trimester a baby can recognize his mother’s voice,3-5 the sound of his mother’s native language,6 and familiar stories she has been reciting.7 This means babies not only hear quite well, but also pay attention, learn, and memorize even before they are born!4*

 2).
 Newborn’s vision is not fully developed at birth, but he is able to work out the shapes and features of objects that are close to him and that interact with him.8 He prefers looking at human faces9 and learns to recognize his mother’s face within hours of birth if he was also able to hear her voice.10 This means that a newborn’s vision and ability to recognize patterns are already sufficient to connect the voice he remembers to the face he now sees.
 Babies learn incredibly quickly!*

 3).
 A newborn can tell if someone is looking at her or away from her.11 Newborns are perceptive.